nswathi/Nikto-demo/README.md

 Open Browser
 1. http://localhost - It Works!
-2. Copy the unzip folder of mutillidae into application folder of xampp
+2. Copy the unzip folder of mutillidae into application folder of xampp>>htdocs
 3. Run - http://localhost/mutillidae/